-Urothelial cancer includes carcinomas that arise in the urothelial or transitional cells that line the urinary collecting system including the bladder, which is the most common site for this type of tumor.
+Urothelial cancer includes carcinomas that arise in the urothelial or transitional cells that line the urinary collecting system, including the bladder, which is the most common site for this type of tumor.
 Other potential primary sites of this cancer include the renal pelvis, ureter and urethra.
 Bladder cancer accounts for the majority of all urothelial carcinoma.

-Worldwide, bladder cancer ranks ninth in the top most common cancers overall, and the ninth leading cause of cancerrelated deaths, afflicting approximately 430,000 people per year and resulting in more than 165,000 deaths.
-The global incidence of bladder cancer increased 11 percent from 2008 to 2012.
-In the U.S., bladder cancer is the sixth most common and deadly cancer, with an estimated 79,000 new cases and nearly 17,000 deaths expected in 2017.
+Worldwide, bladder cancer ranks ninth in the topmost common cancers overall,2 and the ninth leading cause of cancer-related deaths, afflicting approximately 430,000 people per year and resulting in more than 165,000 deaths.3 The global incidence of bladder cancer increased 11 percent from 2008 to 2012.
+In the U.S., bladder cancer is the sixth most common and deadly cancer,4 with an estimated 81,190 new cases and 17,240 deaths expected in 2018.5

-Generally, this is an aggressive disease and unfortunately, despite recently approved therapies, most patients who have disease progression will eventually succumb to their cancer.
+Generally, this is an aggressive disease and, unfortunately, despite recently approved therapies, the majority of patients who have disease progression will eventually succumb to their cancer.